What is Aqua-E?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Aqua-E (vitamin E)?
+What should I avoid while taking Aqua-E?

-Aqua-E (vitamin E) side effects
+Aqua-E side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop taking vitamin E and call your doctor at once if you have a serious side effect such as:
+Stop taking Aqua-E and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

-nausea, diarrhea, stomach cramps;
+nausea, diarrhea, stomach pain;